Congratulations to Our 2021 Winners!

 You may nominate an individual, a company, an organization, or a national government.
 To submit a nomination, you must be either the nominee or another person or entity acting with the knowledge and permission of the nominee.

 Note that prior receipt of this award will not preclude a nominee from being considered for the Iqbal Masih Award in subsequent years.
 However, specific accomplishments that served as the basis of a prior award may not be considered as the basis for a subsequent award application.

-The U.S. Department of Labor will also consider nominees from previous years that were deemed responsive but not yet selected for award.
+The U.S. Department of Labor will also consider nominees from the past five years (2016-2020) that were deemed responsive but not yet selected for award.
 You may in such cases submit updated nomination packages for previous nominees.